Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: introduction

-Probing the particle content (leptons versus hadrons) in cosmic accelerators is not an easy task but we argue that the detection of a gamma-ray circular polarisation signal from these sites would signal the presence of hadrons and hadronic collisions and strengthen the assumption borne out from the recent coincident observation of a high-energy neutrino and a gamma ray flare from the distant quasar TXS 0506+056 \cite{eaat1378,Ahnen:2018mvi}.
-Our prediction is that hadronic collisions (e.g. proton-proton $pp$, proton-hadron and proton-photons $p\gamma$) in cosmic accelerators or in the atmosphere (for a review see Ref.~\cite{Rieger:2013rwa}) produce photons with one dominant polarisation state and thus have the potential to create a net circular polarisation signal \cite{Boehm:2017nrl}.
+Probing the particle content and the dynamics of cosmic accelerators is not an easy task.
+Here, we argue that the detection of a gamma-ray circular polarisation signal from these sites could signal the presence of hadrons and hadronic collisions, independently of an observed neutrino signal.While leptonic processes such as synchrotron radiation also generate a circular polarisation depending on the orientation of the magnetic field, the polarisation analysed here is independent of the magnetic field.
+Our prediction is that hadronic collisions (e.g. proton-proton $pp$, proton-hadron and proton-photon $p\gamma$) in cosmic accelerators or in the atmosphere (for a review see Ref.~\cite{Rieger:2013rwa}) produce photons with one dominant polarisation state and thus have the potential to create a net right-handed circular polarisation signal.
+Furthermore, this polarisation signal is quite frame and energy-independent for proton-proton collisions but depends on the kinematics of the initial state for proton-photon collisions.
+Consequently, the polarisation also provide information on the dynamics of the distant accelerators.

 This polarisation state is uncorrelated with the nature of the magnetic field in these acceleration sites (unlike synchrotron radiation), therefore the observation of a net circularly polarised $\gamma$-ray signal from a cosmic accelerator could reveal the intrinsic nature of its particle content.
 This conclusion holds whatever the astrophysical site under consideration as long as there is an excess of protons over antiprotons in the initial state.
-We also note that the interactions of protons in our galaxy and in the atmosphere will give a polarised photon background for new physics searches based on the polarisation of X-rays and gamma-rays~\cite{Boehm:2017nrl}.
+We also note that the interactions of protons in our galaxy and in the atmosphere will give a polarised photon background for new physics searches based on the polarisation of X-rays and gamma-rays~\cite{Boehm:2017nrl,Elagin:2017cgu}.
+Combined with newly-available neutrino data, the observation of a polarized signal would yield further information about the environment in which collisions are taking place, telling us for instance whether pion and muon decays are occurring in an optically thin or thick environment.

+There are currently no planned experiments looking for circular polarisation of high energy gamma rays so far and the detection of such polarisation is experimentally challenging.
+However, we hope that the present results may further encourage development in this direction.